The Pro Photographer Stuff…. and the Human Stuff….

 My boy is the man of few words (but when he talks, those words are something to listen to) who lives in a world of computer programming and software engineering.
 In complete contrast to the nerd you just pictured in your head, he’s a bodybuilder (yes, and people stare…), and in his spare time he reads titles such as Structured Cobol Programming, PHP and MySQL, and Schrodinger’s Kittens and the Search for Reality

 And then there’s me.
 I despise being in front of the camera.
 I have way too many quirks and way too many self-inflicted tasks on my theoretical plate.
 I can hear fluorescent lights.
 Strobing light sources give me immediate nausea.
 I’m ambidextrous.
 I absolutely love everything about math, algebra, and calculus (I can live without the graphing portions though).
 I’d rather shovel horse manure (which I do daily) than walk on a treadmill (torture!).
 Although my brain needs constant stimulation, certain twang-sounds in music make me want to throw things.
 I understand animals better than people.
 If I think of a new creative project, I must do it.
 Now.
 Not tomorrow.
 NOW.
-This is evidently a problem to the rest of those in the household who don’t my energy.
+This is evidently a problem to the rest of those in the household who don’t understand my energy.

 Home life?
 Normal?
 What’s normal anyway?
 We are *mostly* enjoying our little farm life in the cornfields of Northern Maryland in a town that no one has heard of (it seems) with our three horses, six cats (can’t turn down rescue kittens to save my life), way too many rabbits (did I mention we have a rabbitry?), one dog, nine chickens, two chinchillas, and one snake (well, in the house anyway… I’m not happy with the amount we have outside).